KempnerInstitute/nodelens/docs/source/user_guide/experiments.rst

 Experiments Guide
 =================

-This guide covers the different types of experiments available in the alignment framework.
+This guide covers the different types of experiments available in LossLens.

 Overview
 --------